 Interdepartmental Knowledge Sharing - Annick Willem, Marc Buelens, Ghent

 University and Vlerick Leuven Gent Management School, Journal of Public

 Administration Research and Theory

 Public sector organizations are mainly knowledge-intensive organizations, and to exploit their knowledge, effective knowledge sharing among the different departments is required.
-We focus on specific characteristics of public sector organizations that increase or limit interdepartmental knowledge sharing.
 Data are collected by a questionnaire survey in the public sector.
 The sample consists of 358 cooperative episodes between departments in more than 90 different public sector organizations.
-Structural equation modeling reveals the importance of lateral coordination and trust.
-The combination of power games and informal coordination seems to be remarkably beneficial for knowledge sharing.
 Furthermore, compared with other public sector organizations, government institutions have organizational characteristics that are less beneficial for knowledge sharing.

 The Public-Private Sector

 University of Athens and Economic Research Department, Bank of Greece

 Public Finance Review, Vol. 34, No. 4, 450-473 (2006)

 This article examines the earnings differential between the public and private sectors pay in Greece employing quantile regression analysis and using micro data.
 The results suggest that average earnings are higher in the public sector than in the private sector for both genders but earnings in the public sector show a smaller dispersion with respect to the private sector.
 The findings indicate that employees in the public sector at the lower end of the earnings distribution earn a higher wage gap compared with their counterparts in the private sector but this gap decreases at higher quantiles.